 There are many housing options available to students including halls of residence.
 Camberwell College of Arts has 4 halls of residence in easy walking distance:

 You can also rent privately.
-UAL accommodation will give you more information about both these options.
+UAL accommodation will give you more information and advice about finding somewhere to live.